-Barnboken: Journal of Children's Literature Research publishes articles by researchers and doctoral students.
+Barnboken: Journal of Children's Literature Research publishes articles and reviews by researchers and doctoral students.

 Submission to Barnboken is taken to imply that the same manuscript is not under consideration by another journal or has been previously published.